Project 101 is our youth housing information service.

 - what benefits and grants are available to you

 If you or someone you know would benefit from the course, you can complete the referral form below and return it to Project 101.
-You can self refer or have an agency such as local housing office, school or social work refer you.
+You can self-refer via Facebook or have an agency such as local housing office, school or social work refer you.

 New Young Tenant Visits (NYTVs)

 All young people aged 16 to 25 years who receive a tenancy from East Dunbartonshire Council are offered a New Young Tenant Visit to find out how they are settling in, and to discuss any issues or concerns they may have.
-They will be offered starter packs and information packs and if they ask for help, ongoing support will be provided.
+All young people are also eligible for a NEW Young Tennant Pack (NYTP) These starter packs include useful household items and information.
+If you need to, ask for help and ongoing support will be provided.

 If you have recently received a tenancy and not had a visit then contact Project 101, you can drop in and see us, call, e-mail or text.